 4. Interactive Elements: Hover and Click Functionality

 Making our menu interactive is where the magic happens.
-We’ll add hover effects and click actions to our Button_Widget
+We’ll add hover effects and click actions to our Button_Widget.

 - Hover Events: